rileysmindcom/Assignments-CISC-191/Assignment-1.md

 # Challenges Faced
 The challenges I faced were sorting things in descending order rather than ascending order.
 I saw that it was important to adjust the conditions by using comparison so the large numbers would come first.

-# Here is my Video.
+# Here is my Assignment Video.
 From Google Drive Shared Public.

 https://drive.google.com/file/d/1cdSZDtkV2xnl0O083VstjfX8Z9l65iZs/view?usp=sharing